VII. Unexpected Galactic Redshifts

 redshift continued to build on the trend since the 1950s and

-1960s, where the Ambartsumian-Arp ejection cosmogony of
+1960s, where the Ambartsumian-Vorontsov-Vel'yaminov-Arp (AVVA)

-galaxies recommends itself as a model (see the discussion in chapter IX.
-Vast
+(see the discussion in chapter IX.
+Vast jets and galactic ejection

-jets and galactic ejection phenomena: Mass origin-ejection?).
+phenomena: Mass origin-ejection?).

-Shortly before courageous and persistent dissident
+year before the courageous and persistent dissident

 observational astronomer Halton Arp's death, more results